MerlinMaven/sigma-industrial-ai/documentation/source/methodology.rst

 The results are unequivocal.
 Firstly, models trained on signatures showed a **significant performance uplift of 10-15%** over those trained on raw data, validating our core hypothesis.
 Secondly, our final **CNN-BiLSTM AE** provides the sharpest and most reliable separation between normal and anomalous behavior, confirming its superior performance for this task.

 .. note::

-   The detailed layer-by-layer architecture of the final models is provided in the :doc:`Model Implementation Details Appendix <appendix/model_details>`.
-The full code for all experiments is available in our `Jupyter Notebooks on GitHub <lien_vers_notebook>`.
+   The detailed, layer-by-layer architecture of the final, optimized models is provided in the :doc:`Model Implementation Details Appendix <appendix/model_details>`.

+   Furthermore, the full code for all experiments described above—from benchmarking to optimization—is available in our `Jupyter Notebooks on GitHub <lien_vers_notebook>`.

 The complete quantitative and qualitative performance analysis of this final pipeline is presented in the next section, **Results Analysis**.